ubershibs/odin-html-css/README.md

 * Mint - Recreate the Mint signup page to practice styling forms.
 * New York Times - Practicing layouts/positioning.
 * Apple's home page - For more practice using images as backgrounds and creating layouts.
+* The Next Web (tnw) - For practice with responsive design.